microservices-community/microservices-conf/website/index.md

     <img style="margin-left: 15px;" src="/assets/images/Badge_MC_Supported_black.png" alt="">
 </div>
 <div markdown="1" style="margin-right:-5px;" class="col-xs-9 col-md-10 vcenter">
-The Microservices Conference is supported by the [Microservices Community](https://microservices.sdu.dk), an international association interested in the software paradigm of microservices, with the overarching aims of sharing of knowledge and fostering of collaborations on microservices.
+The Microservices Conference is organised in collaboration with the [Microservices Community](https://microservices.sdu.dk), an international association interested in the software paradigm of microservices, with the overarching aims of sharing of knowledge and fostering of collaborations on microservices.
 </div>
 </div>
 </p>